Welcome to Howtopreventratsfromeatingcarwires.com!

 Top 3 Reasons Why Rats Are In Your Car

-- Nesting: They are looking for a new place to nest and the engine compartment of cars provide shelter and warmth.
-If this is the case, you will see bits of shredded objects in a nook or corner of the engine compartment.
+- Shelter: Especially during the winter months, rodents will leave their burrows in pursuit of warmer shelter that could also act as a potential nesting grounds.
+The engine compartments of cars presents an ideal location for these purposes.
+It is warm, dark, dry and full small nooks that could be perfect for a nesting space.
+If this is the case, you will see bits of shredded material in a nook or corner of the engine compartment.
 You will notice rat droppings as well and a black light would reveal a serious amount of rat urine.

 - Chew Toys: As mentioned previously (in the enemy profile) rat teeth continually grow all their lives and the engine compartments of cars can provide tons of wiring and tubing that rats can enjoy to keep their teeth at a manageable length in a concealed environment.